key-connect/services/docs/api/Apis/DefaultApi.md

 # **getServerStatus**
 > ServerStatusResponse getServerStatus()

-Returns status of the server.
+Gets the Key Connect server status.

-    Returns server status along with any error information (if any).
+    Gets the Key Connect server status along with any error information.

 ### Parameters
 This endpoint does not need any parameter.